Hi |

 Needlepoint - Rugs that are generally made with wool yarns worked on a canvas grid, using the same method as stitching a needlepoint pillow.

-Nylon - Nylon is a durable synthetic fiber which also has good dyeing characteristics.
+Nylon - Nylon is a durable synthetic fibre which also has good dyeing characteristics.
 Nylon yarns can can be solution dyed, skin dyed and/or space dyed.

 Pile - Surface of the rug formed by cut ends of the knots.